Odegaard Library

 Second Floor

-On the second floor, accessible by stairs or elevator, you’ll find the largest computer lab on campus, containing hundreds of Mac and PC computers, printers and scanners!
-This takes up the majority of the floor.
+On the second floor, accessible by stairs or elevator, you’ll find the largest computer lab on campus, with hundreds of Mac and PC computers and printers and scanners.

-Just beyond the information desk, you’ll find our popular reading collection, Recommended Reads for Equity, magazines, and our graphic novels collection!
+Behind the Information Desk are magazines, our popular reading collection, Recommended Reads for Equity, and the study abroad and graphic novels collections.

 Odegaard Book Display.
 Image credit: University of Washington